Advanced Frontend

 The event-bus contract that made auth state unforkable

 The change removed every local auth cache from every MFE.
-Where round-trip latency to the session API had been the concern, the event bus subscription was in fact faster — the session MFE pushed updates proactively rather than waiting for polling.
+Where round-trip latency to the session API had been the concern, the event bus subscription was in fact faster, since the session MFE pushed updates proactively rather than waiting for polling.
 The perceived performance improvement was an unexpected benefit of fixing the correctness problem.

 Pattern at a glance